 - Grading permit - Juanita Bay Valley Comm'ty Ass'n v.
 Kirkland, 9 Wn.
 App.
 59, 84, review denied, 83 Wn.2d 1002 (1973)

-The courts have held that vested rights do not apply to:
+The courts have held that vested rights do not apply to applications for:

 In addition, the courts have held with respect to the vested rights doctrine: